Quick comparison

 Where Shake It On wins

-Shake It On handles all of this:
+Shake It On handles all of that: